Hours:

 Parking:

 The Museum has a parking lot adjacent to the building.
 Guests park for free during Museum hours by registering through Bird Dog Parking and entering a code from the front desk.
 Parking in the lot without visiting the Museum will require payment.
+Follow the instructions on the orange parking signs, pictured on the right.
 Visit our Parking page for more information.
 Additional metered parking can be found along the street on Church Street, Williams Street and Fountain Row.
 Download the Passport parking app to pay for public parking meters and locate all public parking lots on the City of Huntsville’s website.
-Additional parking is located in the garage under the Truist bank building.
-Look for these directional signs around downtown Huntsville:

 Accommodations: